-Members of the Opus They team conducted interviews and focus groups over several weeks with individuals from different fields: art history, anthropology, philosophy, art practice, architecture, design, curation.
+Members of the Opus They team conducted interviews and focus groups over several weeks with individuals from different fields: art, history, anthropology, philosophy, art practice, architecture, design, and curation.

-The aim of these meetings was to learn from interdisciplinary perspectives about current crises, anthropocentrism and the role of the arts in exploring innovative ways of being together in the world.
+These meetings aimed to learn from interdisciplinary perspectives about current crises, anthropocentrism and the role of the arts in exploring innovative ways of being together in the world.
 Below, you can read a few extracts from these sessions.

 I think it's important not to imagine these forms of radical possibility or even radical necessity in purely abstract terms, in terms of some sort of radically different Utopia to come.
 I think that now topias are important.
 I think that the spaces that people cultivate on an everyday level, and communities and different kinds of movements, spaces of different kinds and forms of collective action of different kinds…all of those spaces of possibility have a great deal to teach us in terms of how we move toward those more radical forms of possibility.